FredKSchott/snowpack/www/_template/concepts/hot-module-replacement.md

 title: Fast Refresh & HMR
 ---

-Hot Module Replacement (HMR) is the ability to update your web app during development without refreshing the page.
+Hot Module Replacement (HMR) is the ability to push file updates to the browser without triggering a full page refresh.
 Imagine changing some CSS, hitting save, and then instantly seeing your change reflected on the page without a refresh.
 That's HMR.

 Snowpack supports full HMR out-of-the-box for the following served files: